xiaojia-guo/Forecasting-Passenger-Flow/README.md

 The predictive model developed is based on a regression tree combined with copula-based simulations.
 We generalize the tree method to predict complete distributions, moving beyond point forecasts.

-There are xxx files in this repository:
+There are four files in this repository:

 Fit regression tree.ipynb